 Questions To Ask Before Paying Off Your Mortgage Early

 Now that you understand the benefits of paying your mortgage off faster, you may be convinced that it’s the right move for you.
 But don’t get ahead of yourself – there are some questions that you must ask your lender to ensure this is a viable option.

 What Are The Current Terms Of Your Mortgage?

-You should also see whether you agreed to a fixed or adjustable rate mortgage.
+You should also see whether you agreed to a fixed- or adjustable-rate mortgage (ARM).
 If you have an ARM loan, you’ll want to know how market rates have changed since you first obtained your mortgage.
 If market rates are higher, paying off your mortgage early may be the right move.

 Will Your Mortgage Company Let You Pay It Off Early?

-When you pay off your mortgage faster, you pay less interest, and your mortgage company makes less money off of your loan.
+When you pay off your mortgage faster, you pay less interest, and the investors who own your mortgage make less money off your loan.
 For this reason, not all mortgage companies permit their clients to pay off their loans earlier than stipulated in their contract.
 So, before you make any grand plans, double-check that your lender will, in fact, allow you to pay off your mortgage faster.

 Is There A Penalty For Paying Off Your Mortgage Early?